An American (Beauty) in Paris

 Thumbnail for An American (Beauty) in Paris

 For the first time, Barbie hits the runway in Paris at the Musée des Arts décoratifs (109 rue de Rivoli).
-It’s about time.
+And it’s about time.
 Who is more representative of fashion than she?

 presidential-candidate-_1992_